HenningThiemann/docker-chromium-armhf/README.md

 # docker-chromium-armhf
-This is a Google Chromium container for any generic armhf device.
+This is a Google Chromium container using the armhf architecture.
 Currently, it provides widevine CDM support, and GPU acceleration, if you can provide the needed debs.
 Also provides Pulseaudio support.